 The technique usually includes keyword stuffing, which can get you penalized by Google Panda.
-Over-optimized ALT Description, commercial anchor text on internal pages, using irrelevant keywords, trying to over-optimize the Inbound Links that ruins link profile, use of hidden/ invisible text and links, and hiding links and text will definitely tank your site.
+Over-optimized ALT Description, commercial anchor text on internal pages, using irrelevant keywords, custom trade show exhibit, trying to over-optimize the Inbound Links that ruins link profile, use of hidden/ invisible text and links, and hiding links and text will definitely tank your site.

 2. Keyword Stuffing

 An old technique, keyword stuffing had enjoyed its share of glory.
 The concept was very popular before the 2000s.
 Later on, when Google started realizing how useless content stuffed with keywords is for the user, the technique got banned.
 It is like answering a simple question by stuffing irrelevant words into it.
 For instance, if you sell cupcakes and a potential customer asks you about rose-flavored cupcakes, you would simply answer ‘yes we have it’ or ‘sorry, we don’t sell rose flavored cupcakes.’

 Stuffing keywords is like answering, “We do have cupcakes.
 Our best selling product is the rose-flavored cupcakes because these cupcakes taste heavenly and all of our customers love rose, so rose-flavored cupcake is a great option.”

 Now this sounds crazy!
 No one talks like that.
 Repeated use of keyword in an article or chunk of text is similar to defining a word by using the same word over and over again.
 This will give your customer bad experience.
 Panda Google Algorithm will penalize you for low-quality content.
 Hence, the best way to write expressions is to write like you are talking to someone.
 Google values content written for people more than SERPs.